How to plan for loved ones with special needs

 What to consider in your estate plan

-Basa says it can also be difficult to decide how to divide assets among children when one child has a disability and the others do not.
+Basa says it can also be difficult to decide how to divide assets among children when one child has a disability, and the others do not.
 “Let’s say the family has three kids.
 A lot of parents would want to evenly split their assets among them,” Basa says.
 “But if you run the numbers, maybe the disabled child should receive half.”
 That may not appear fair at first glance, but a child with a disability likely will need more financial help, as they may not be able to work or earn as much as children without disabilities.

 “This is why I talk to clients all the time about proper planning,” Basa says.
-With the help of a financial professional, she says, families can uncover the strategies that will work best for them — and that will help provide for a child’s care in the most effective way for years to come.
+With the help of a financial professional, she says, families can uncover the strategies that will work best for them — and that will help provide for a loved one’s care in the most effective way for years to come.

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Wells Fargo Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.